CHughes13/late-night-cafe/README.md

   - Form for registered users to leave a review of the cafe.
 These could then be displayed on the homepage as a carousel.

 - __Social Media Registration/Sign In Option__
   - Offer the user the chance to register/sign into the website using one of their social media accounts rather than having to create and remember a new account and password.
 Would make for a better user experience.

+- __Custom Error Screens__
+  - Currently Django custom error screens are being used for 404, 500, etc. More fun to have a personalise and branded error page and you can then direct the user back to the homepage.

 [Back to top](#)